2019 Tax Law Updates

 Dependent Tax Credit

-- A new credit of up to $500 is available for each of your qualifying dependents other than children who can be claimed for the child tax credit.
+- As of 2018, a new credit of up to $500 became available for each of your qualifying dependents other than children who can be claimed for the child tax credit.

 - The qualifying dependent must be a U.S. citizen, U.S. national, or U.S. resident alien.
 The credit is calculated with the child tax credit in the form instructions.